khanlab/Khanlab_Tutorials/README.md

   * ITKSnap (Geetika)
   * FSLeyes
   * Slicer (Geetika)
-  * Paraview
+  * Paraview (Jason)

 * Python for scientific programming: Oct 18 (Alan Kuurstra)
   * Intro to pycharm IDE
   * Setup pycharm like matlab
   * Python for matlab users (Tristan doesn't use pycharm a ton but could help with some of this)
-  * Data manipulation and visualization
+  * Data manipulation and visualization (Jason/Olivia have some stuff that can be contributed to this)
   * Pip for finding and obtaining python packages

 * Jupyter notebooks and Python best practices: Oct 25
-  * Introduction to Jupyter
+  * Introduction to Jupyter + Juyter on Compute Canada (Jason)
-  * Setting up a virtual environment (and why it’s useful) (Tristan can help)
+  * Setting up a virtual environment (and why it’s useful) (Tristan can help, Jason can also help)
   * Python name conventions, PEP8, commenting code (Alan Kuurstra)

 * Version control: Intro to GIT: Methods Lunch Oct 28 (Alan Kuurstra)